-Join Lee Lanier for an in-depth discussion in this video Applying color effects, part of Fusion 7: Getting Started.
+Join Lee Lanier for an in-depth discussion in this video Applying color effects, part of Learning Fusion 7.

 - I'm going to spend some time talking about color infusion.
 Altering the colors through the color channels is an important task of compositing.
 And compositors like Fusion, of course, work with RGB, red, green, blue channels.
 You can see those if you change the color menu right here in the view.
 For example, here's a red channel.
 Each channel represents the intensity of pixels for that particular color.
 Where the pixels are bright, that means there's more of that color, like red, where they're dark, there's less of that color.
 There are a number of tools you can use inside Fusion to alter the color channels.